terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/ArchitectureInDetail/MessageManagement.txt

      - This message is displayed when a process is executed normally by the user.
    * - warn
      - Warning message
-     - This message is displayed to indicate that there are some problems in the execution; however the process can be continued.
+     - This message is displayed to indicate waring to be focused on; however the process can be continued.
 (Example: Notification indicating that the password is about to expire)
    * - error
      - Input error message
      - This message is displayed on input screen when value entered by the user is invalid.